Iznogohul/ParchmentCMS/README.md

 - ✅ Rewrite the project in TypeScript for better type safety.
 - ✅ Refactor the project using the NestJs framework for better code organization and modularity.
 - ✅ Add support for comments in each post: Users and non-users can add comments to posts and engage in discussions.
+- ✅ Implement authentication to secure the API.
+- ✅ Add support for user: Users can create accounts, log in, and manage their profile.
+- ✅ Have multiple users create their own posts: Each user can create their own posts and manage them.

 ## 🤝 Contributing